-(a) It shall be the duty of every member present at any Town Body meeting to vote affirmatively or negatively on each question raised.
+(a) It shall be the duty of every member present at any Town Body meeting to vote affirmatively or negatively on each question raised, excepting that a member present at any Town Body meeting who has missed a previous meeting by not attending, for any reason, shall have the choice to abstain from voting on the minutes of such previous meeting.

 Should a member have a conflict of interest, said member shall refrain from discussion and voting.
 The reason for the conflict of interest need not be stated nor made part of the record.